Palm Coast (WTFF) – A Florida man was arrested and charged with a felony after cleaning up some weed from a beach in Flagler County.

 For the past few days, packages of marijuana have been washing up on shore in St. Johns, Flagler and Volusia counties.

-This is actually pretty common in Florida.
 Just over eighty years ago, the United States passed the Marihuana Tax Act of 1937, outlawing cannabis at the federal level, mostly because they hated the Mexicans that brought it in.
 During the congressional testimony, Harry Anslinger, U.S. Commissioner of Narcotics had this to say about the devil’s lettuce:

 “I wish I could show you what a small marihuana cigarette can do to one of our degenerate Spanish-speaking residents.
 That’s why our problem is so great; the greatest percentage of our population is composed of Spanish-speaking persons, most of who are low mentally, because of social and racial conditions.”